 In my teaching, I have striven to present critical perspectives on games, digital media, participatory culture, and learning.
-Below are sample syllabi and one informational website for select courses I designed and taught at Indiana University (since 2012) and Miami University (from 2010-2012).
+Below are links to current syllabi (from University of Virginia), sample syllabi and one informational website for select courses I designed and taught at Indiana University (from 2012 to 2017), as well as courses taught at Miami University (from 2010 to 2012).

 COURSES TAUGHT AT INDIANA UNIVERSITY:

 P674: Games, Play, and Learning (Spring, 2017; syllabus PDF)

 A doctoral-level seminar/workshop on games, play, and incorporating approaches from game studies/media studies toward furthering the field of “games and learning.”
 An experimental course, this deviates from previous games and learning courses I’ve taught by putting a stronger emphasis on design than previous seminars, as well as pushing students to conceptualize “play” more broadly than it has been typically entertained by educational research.
 With attention toward “play” across multiple media, my goal was to help students create educational games that were better attuned to recent discussions in game studies than many application-based educational research discourses.

 P631: Participatory Culture and Learning (Fall, 2015; syllabus PDF)